The US reopening is coming, but 'normal' is still a ways off

+Even there, though, life was far from normal.
+Patrons went to restaurants with X's on some tables, chatted across the room to one another and gave orders to servers whose faces were covered by masks.
+In Alaska, restaurants are keeping logs with every customer's name and phone number — in case they're needed for contact tracing.

-Draft guidance for reopening from the Centers for Disease Control and Prevention provided more evidence Monday that “normal" would not be on the menu — at restaurants or anywhere else.
+Draft guidance for reopening from the Centres for Disease Control and Prevention provided more evidence that "normal" would not be on the menu — at restaurants or anywhere else.
 No break rooms for employees and no field trips for school children, the guidelines recommended.
-Children should eat in their classrooms, not the cafeteria, and congregants should stay 6 feet apart in church.
-In Maryland, Gov. Larry Hogan envisions a phased reopening — something the federal government also advocates.
+Children should eat in their classrooms, and congregants should stay 6 feet apart in church.
+In Maryland, Gov. Larry Hogan laid out a phased reopening.
 First small shops could open, and some outdoor recreation could resume, then perhaps restaurants and bars.
 Phase three, which the administration cautions it has no realistic time frame for reaching, would allow larger social gatherings and high-capacity bars, restaurants and entertainment venues could reopen.

 ALSO READ